jlboygenius/SmartThingsSertaBedControl/README.md

 Serta Motion Perfect 1.0 (white, rectangular remote.
 DIP switchs on remote and controller box for bed) Remote looks like this: http://www.saltlakemattress.com/resources/thSerta%20Motion%20Perfect%201.0%20Remote%20Details.jpg

+The easy way to check if you have the same device is to open up the remote.
+Take off the battery cover.
+This project uses a remote that has 6 DIP switches, with the FCC ID: WKZSFDY0502

+Pictures:

 Configuration: